 Another player who tore up the scene in 2021 was 28-year-old Australian Michael Addamo.
-Born in Melbourne, Addamo played high-level chess at school and studied actuarial science, but he always wanted to be a professional poker player; he’s been true to his word, both live and online.
+Born in Melbourne, Addamo played high-level chess at school and studied actuarial science, but he always wanted to be a professional poker player; he’s stayed true to his calling, both live and online.

 No slouch when it comes to playing poker online, Addamo won the World Championship of Online Poker event in 2019 and came second to Justin Bonomo in the Super High Roller Bowl Online event.
 The tables were turned in September last year when Addamo beat Bonomo to take down the sixth Super High Roller Bowl event for a career-best $3,402,000.

 Asked for poker tournament tips, Addamo said to cardchats.com, “To be honest, I try and tune out all of the money, all of the fame, and all of that sort of stuff so I can just focus on playing my best.”

 How to be named among the poker greats

 Poker players of all levels often dream of one day being listed among the greats and they go about it in different ways.
 Some might stock up on poker strategy books, study poker legends and their approach to the game, or spend hours playing to get better at the classic casino game.
 At the end of the day, practice is what can help you get a better understanding of what works and what doesn’t, which can help you identify common mistakes to avoid when playing poker.